Orbital cellulitis is an infection. It affects the muscles and tissues around the eye.

 - Blood tests

-- Test fluid samples from the lining of your eye, nose, and throat
+- Fluid samples from the eye, nose, and throat

 Images can show how far the infection has spread.
-Tests may include:
+Tests may be:

 - Antibiotics—to treat the infection

-- Diuretics or eye drops—to help decrease pressure within the eyeball
+- Diuretics or eye drops—to help decrease pressure in the eyeball

 - Corticosteroids pills—to reduce inflammation, swelling, and pain

 Pus may need to be drained.
-It may be taken from an infected sinus or orbit.
+It may be taken from the sinus or eye area.

-Treat sinus or dental infections right away.
-This may prevent the spread to the eyes.
-Hib B vaccine may also help to protect children.
+This problem may be prevented by treating sinus or dental infections right away.
+The Hib B vaccine may also help protect children.